-- Flat-file.
-As mentioned, Statamic’s flat-file database is hugely desirable for web developers, content creators and anybody else who accesses the platform.
-The fact that no database exists between your application and your content means there is no room for bugs, allowing for a smooth user experience both on the front and back ends.
+Statamic’s flat-file database is hugely desirable for web developers, content creators, and anybody else who accesses the platform.
+The fact that no database exists between your application and your content means there is no room for bugs, allowing for a smooth user experience on the front and back ends.

-- Speed.
 Unlike WordPress, Statamic doesn’t have to query an extensive database for content as it runs on Laravel, one of the most well-maintained PHP frameworks today.
-Therefore, the platform has incredibly fast response times, further enhancing the user experience.
+Therefore, the platform has swift response times, enhancing the user experience.

 Cons of Statamic

-- Developer-oriented.
-If you’re unfamiliar with the likes of WordPress or Drupal, Statamic might be difficult to grasp.
+If you’re unfamiliar with WordPress or Drupal, Statamic might be difficult to grasp.
 While it looks and feels like a traditional CMS, it has its differences; the main being its flat-first nature.
 Namely, the more experience you have, the easier it will be to learn – but that goes for anything.

-- Price.
-Statamic isn’t free; unlike WordPress, it doesn’t even have a free version.
-Nonetheless, it costs a one-time fee of $259 (just over £190).
-Compared to paying a yearly fee for multiple WordPress plugins on top of developer maintenance, the one-time payment is extremely worthwhile.
+Statamic isn’t free, nor does it have a free version as WordPress does.
+However, it costs a one-time fee of $259 (just over £190).
+Compared to paying a yearly fee for multiple plugins on top of developer maintenance, the one-time payment is highly worthwhile.

 In summary, if you’re looking to grow your business and enhance the operational efficiency of its online presence, then look no further than Statamic.
-Granted, WordPress has been the foundation of many excellent websites but, as technology is ever-advancing, so is the need for a contemporary, easy-to-manage CMS.
+WordPress has been the foundation of many excellent websites, but as technology is ever-advancing, so is the need for a contemporary, easy-to-manage CMS.